 If the smell has already developed, you can try cleaning your machine with special dairy cleaning solution like Rinza.
 It’s for use on steam wands and milk frothers (not really for use on internal parts of the brewer, so please use at your own risk), but I’m sure it can help clean the milk protein build-ups and I honestly doubt it will do any damage.

-Verismo didn’t puncture the pod, only water came out
+Verismo doesn’t puncture the pod, only water comes out

 Sometimes the machine can just send the pod into the bin without puncturing it.
 This usually happens for no reason and you don’t have to worry a lot.